Asli Demirguc-Kunt: Awards and Publications

-While working at The World Bank, Demirguc-Kunt received the Vice Presidential Team Award in 2010, 2011, 2012, 2013, and 2018.
+While working at The World Bank, Demirgüç-Kunt received the Vice Presidential Team Award in 2010, 2011, 2012, 2013, and 2018.

 She has been the president of the International Atlantic Economic Society (2013–14) and director of the Western Economic Association (2015–18) and serves on the editorial boards of professional journals.

 Her research has focused on the links between financial development, firm performance, and economic development.
 Banking and financial crises, financial regulation, access to financial services and inclusion, as well as SME finance and entrepreneurship are among her areas of research.
-She has also created the Global Financial Development Report series and Global Findex financial inclusion database.
-She has co-authored many books in the economics field and contributed to volumes in academic journals.
+She has also created the Global Financial Development Report series and the Global Findex financial inclusion database.
+She has co-authored many books in the economics and contributed to volumes in academic journals.